 Skip to main content

-SE::YouTube::Suggest - YouTube Suggestions Parser
+SE::YouTube::Suggest - YouTube Suggest Parser

-Saving results is possible in the form and structure that you need, thanks to the built-in powerful Template Toolkit template engine, which allows you to apply additional logic to the results and output data in various formats, including JSON, SQL, and CSV.
+Saving results is possible in the form and structure you need, thanks to the built-in powerful Template Toolkit templating engine which allows applying additional logic to results and outputting data in various formats, including JSON, SQL, and CSV.

-• YouTube suggestions for the query
+• Youtube suggestions for the query

 Capabilities